This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 I admit that back in my bachelor gotta-make-something-for-dinner-but-I-can’t-cook days I went through my share of boxes of Hamburger Helper.
 Easy to make and hearty, any flavor of Hamburger Helper would do.
 That’s why I just had to make this copycat version of the classic cheeseburger mix.
 Just as easy as the stuff out of the box and darn tasty too!
+Now I can make a this copycat Cheeseburger Hamburger Helper without being a bachelor!

 You can easily modify this recipe and make your own.
 Add jalapenos or a dash or two of cayenne pepper for a little kick.
 Swap Monterey Jack cheese for the cheddar.
 Use ground turkey instead of ground beef and add a pinch or two of dried sage.
 Your copycat cheeseburger Hamburger Helper doesn’t have to be exactly like the stuff out of the box, but it’s ok if it is!